“Self-Care is an Everyone Thing”

 Bianca L. Rodriguez, Ed.M runs an awesome account dedicated to “celebrating your uniqueness.”
 Her profile is home to quotes from people all around the world, which she turns into decorative text-images and posts anonymously.
 These posts help destigmatize feelings, actions, or thoughts that people can often struggle with in isolation by showing there are others just like them who share similar experiences.

 Amy, who runs the account @anxiety_sugar is a blogger who discusses her experiences with BPD, depression, and anxiety.
 She’s extremely supportive of her audience, as evidenced immediately by her Instagram bio: DM’s are open to help! 🌞.
-In-kind, her audience send a plethora of support her way, following the items and product she’s itnerested in via her Amazon wishlist and sometimes sending her a surprise to make her day!
+In-kind, her audience sends a plethora of support her way, following the items and product she’s interested in via her Amazon wishlist and sometimes sending her a surprise to make her day!

 Dr. Colleen Reichman is a clinical psychologist whose profile balances wellness tips and other wisdom with reformatted/reinterpreted memes.
 It’s a great example of a content creator – in this case, a content creator who holds one of the most difficult-to-achieve titles in the world – who is able to speak the native language of the internet and connect with followers organically.